cs4560-utah-sp24/test/tests/chapter8-exercise-rich-buttons-tests.md

 ===============================================

-Make it possible for a button to contain arbitrary elements as children, and render them correctly.
-The children should be contained inside the button instead of spilling out---this can make a button really tall.
-Think about edge cases, like a button that contains another button, an input area, or a link, and test real browsers to see what they do.
+Make it possible for a button to contain arbitrary elements as children, and render them correctly. ~~The children should be contained inside the button instead of spilling out---this can make a button really tall.~~ Think about edge cases, like a button that contains another button, an input area, or a link, and test real browsers to see what they do.

 You don't need to handle buttons inside buttons---a normal browser prevents that during parsing.
 You do, however, need to handle links, input areas, or even paragraphs inside a button.

+You also don't need to prevent the button contents from spilling out.
+(It would be make for a very hard execise.)
+Instead, make all buttons `INPUT_WIDHT_PX` by lineheight no matter their content.

 To do so, each `<button>` should create a `BlockLayout` child to draw its contents.
-All buttons should be `INPUT_WIDHT_PX` by lineheight no matter their content.
-(Avoiding this is pretty complex.)
-You'll still need to add a little bit of multi-pass layout to avoid issues.
+You'll need to add a little bit of multi-pass layout to avoid layout dependency issues.

 Make sure click handling works correctly when buttons contain clickable objects like links.
 For example, in this button